outdreamer/build-a-cure-1/docs/to_do.md

   processing order:
   - examine iterations (lists/if conditions) that determine processing order: (supported_pattern_variables, pos_tags, all_pattern_version_types, reversed keys, etc)
     - when identifying all objects, order can be from low to high
-    - when classifying specific objects, order should be from high to low
+    - when classifying specific objects, order should be from high to low - return first match, or adjust line being analyzed with replacement for each match, starting with longest matches first
     - add ordered pos-tagging pattern_map to apply preference order to correct incorrectly identified word pos - isolate which tags would be identified as other objects first

   clause identification: